bassrehab/bassrehab.github.io/_posts/2025-03-20-making-llm-faster.md

   sidebar: left
 ---

+> **Update (May 2025):** Since writing this post, I've expanded the repo to cover [diffusion model efficiency](#beyond-llms-diffusion-models) as well - CFG caching, step distillation, and video latent caching.
+The core ideas about memory bandwidth translate surprisingly well.

 I've been obsessing over LLM inference efficiency lately.
 Not the flashy stuff like new architectures or training tricks - the unglamorous work of making inference _fast_.
 After spending a few weeks [implementing speculative decoding from scratch](https://github.com/bassrehab/speculative-decoding), I wanted to share what I learned.
 Fair warning: this gets into the weeds.

 ## The Problem That Kept Bugging Me